Growing Succulents in Containers

-Today, authentic stone troughs are very difficult to find, and command prices of hundreds if not thousands of dollars.
+Today, authentic stone troughs are difficult to find, and command prices of hundreds if not thousands of dollars.
 Ever resourceful gardeners have come up with a practical alternative: troughs, dishes and other small containers made from a mix of peat moss, perlite, Portland cement and reinforcing fibers.
 These materials are blended into a paste-like consistency which is then formed into a dish or trough and allowed to cure.
 The finished product, which goes by the name of "hypertufa," is much lighter than concrete or stone, yet has the same rustic character.

 Hypertufa troughs and pots are quite readily available at local garden centers and online.
 You can also make your own hypertufa containers, which is a fun and relatively easy project.
-There are several books and many online articles that explain the process step-by-step.

 Now for the plants!
 Unless you garden in zone 8 or 9, you'll want to choose either sempervivums (also known commonly as hen and chicks) or sedums.
 Both are usually hardy to zone 4 or 5.
 There are hundreds of different sempervivums to choose from.
 A great thing about these plants is that they create miniature versions of themselves every year (these are the "chicks").
 That's a good thing, because sempervivums hybridize with abandon and it's almost impossible to get them to come true from seed.
 This makes it difficult to keep the named varieties straight, but it also means that there's incredible variety in colors and forms.